ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-06-01-quick-guide-js-patterns.md

 ## Further Reading

-If you liked the patterns I can recommend following resources for a deepdive:
+If you liked the patterns I can recommend following resources for a deep dive:

 - [Design Patterns explained by refactoring guru](https://refactoring.guru/design-patterns) which is very well illustrated.
 - [Learning JavaScript Design Patterns.
 A book by Addy Osmani](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) which is very detailed.